Yoseph-Abebe/PRODIGY_WD-02/README.md

-# StopWatch_IWTH
+# StopWatch
-This is Html, Css, JavaScript, StopWatch with Laps
+This is a stopwatch made with javascript, html, css, and include a laps feature